glbala87/ELLA_tool/docs/technical/filtering.md

 A set of filters are implemented in ella, and the modularity of them makes is easy to construct complex filter chains, and reasonably easy to implement new filters.

-Please see the user documentation for per-filter details.
+Please see [Concepts](/concepts/filtering.md) for per-filter details.